srimanbadhri/Python-Lesson/_episodes/03-index-slice-subset.md

 ## Using masks to identify a specific condition

-A **mask** can be useful to locate where a particular subset of values exist or don't exist - for example,  NaN, or "Not a Number" values.
+A **mask** is an array containing true or false values that correspond to each element in the array.
+This can be used to help locate where specific values, like NaN (Not a Number), exist or don’t exist.
 To understand masks, we also need to understand BOOLEAN objects in Python.

 Boolean values include True or False.
 For example,